Luigi Trillo: Early years

-After suiting up for La Salle, Trillo did not play professionally.
+After suiting up for La Salle from 1993 to 1997, Trillo did not play professionally.
 He first got the offer to coach for a private school for boys called Southridge in 1997.

 After Southridge, he became a co-coach with Jorge Gallent in the junior Philippine Basketball League.
 He then got an offer as an assistant coach for the Cebu Gems in the now-defunct Metropolitan Basketball Association, where he went straight to the finals in his first year.

 Adamson

 In 1999, he joined the Adamson Falcons and, at 23 years old, became the youngest head coach in the UAAP at the time.
 His inexperience showed as the Soaring Falcons did not win a game in his first two seasons with the team at 0-28.Those first two years were really trying times for me because, remember, you're inheriting a team that's in last place and then we had to recruit,", he said as he explained the early parts of his 4 and a half years with Adamson.

 His hard work resulted in a UniGames title for Adamson.
 Although his time with Adamson wasn’t the brightest of years, it still remains just as significant to him because it made him “realize how tough coaching was.”